thejalaj/photogram_app/README.md

 Full Stack Photogram application

 Prerequisites:
-What things you need to install the software and how to install them

 Installation steps:
 update your bundle
 Say what the step will be

 Features:
-User can upload photo
+User can upload photo,
-User can follow/unfollow other user
+User can follow/unfollow other user,
-User can like or unlike post
+User can like or unlike post,
-User can chat with multiple user with single instance Proper use of authentication, session and cookies
+User can chat with multiple user with single instance, Proper use of authentication, session and cookies